solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 }
 ```

-That’s the gist of the deposit instructions!
+That’s the gist of the deposit instruction!
 The final result of the
 `deposit.rs` file should look as follows:

 ```rust